 The Rising is a group-mentoring program that transforms the lives of youth in area middle schools.
-We are currently partnering with sixth-graders in Denny International Middle School and Meany Middle School in Seattle.
+We are currently partnering with students in Denny International Middle School and Meany Middle School in Seattle.

 How it works

 Our highly interactive, culturally anchored curriculum works to instill the determination, critical thinking skills, cultural pride and self-esteem needed to help students in under-resourced families avoid painful, predictable futures.